franciscomesa/smallestString/README.md

-# typescript-boilerplate
+# Smallest String kata
-Typescript and Node boilerplate template developer ready 🚀 to get started quickly with all basic tools included and configured.
+Find the smallest substring of the first input field that includes all characters provided in the second field  (no duplicated characters allowed in the second field).

+*Example:*
+- Input string: "TDD development rocks"
+- Characters to match: "eo"
+- Output of function: "elo"

-## 🧑‍🔬 Basic tools included and preconfigured to be used
+## 🧑‍🔬 Basic tools included
 - [Typescript 4](https://www.typescriptlang.org/)
 - [Jest 29](https://jestjs.io/docs/getting-started) testing
 - Type definitions for Node.js and Jest